All Blogs

 With the SAT, there are no choices given.
 So the only way to get the correct answer is to solve the expression.

-Of course, most SAT questions are multiple-choice questions, so this difference isn’t always a deciding factor.
+Of course, under the latest SAT structure, most SAT questions are multiple-choice questions, so this difference isn’t always a deciding factor.
 However, the absence of answer choices can turn an easy question into a moderately difficult question.

 Besides this, there are other differences between the ACT math and SAT math sections.
 For instance, the ACT covers more syllabi, but the questions mostly test math concepts.
 The SAT, on the other hand, will involve more reading and thinking skills, so you’ll need to stop for a while and think through the question before you freeze your answer choice.